tomaytotomato/viper-dawn/docs/characters.md

 Antagonist to Miller.

-Honorable and competent
+Honorable and competent, he has a long history with Miller.
+Will he get in his way?

 ### Scientists

 Can be found throughout the game, can help Miller with tools, weapons and health kits.

-Cowardly and smart
+Cowardly but smart.

 ### Syndirad